Vu0r1-sec/sqlinja/README.md

-# sqli-helper
+# sqlinja
-Python module for speed-up SQLI exploitation (Blind or other)
+SqlInja is a Python library designed to automate exploitation of SQL blind injection (time-based or boolean-based).
+It includes functions for generating payloads, sending requests, and analyzing responses.

 The extraction use [Binary search algorithm](https://en.wikipedia.org/wiki/Binary_search_algorithm) for define which candidate is the good value.